 Hands-on can make distant, historical topics relatable

 When it comes to social studies, students are asked to relate to subjects that are often historically or geographically distant.
-However, as Differentiation authors points out, students learn better when the subject is personally meaningful.
+However, as Differentiation authors point out, students learn better when the subject is personally meaningful.

-While a 10-year old might not be able to personally relate to a colonist dumping tea into Boston Harbor, drawing the location on a map can help her visualize the geography of events that occurred as the story of these events gets revealed, and feel as if she is there.
+While a 10-year-old might not be able to personally relate to a colonist dumping tea into Boston Harbor, drawing the location on a map can help her visualize the geography of events that occurred as the story of these events gets revealed, and feel as if she is there.
 Incorporating hands-on activities with maps can help students ground themselves in a specific location when discussing geography or history.
 This forms a connection that is tangible, experiential, and therefore memorable.

 Meaningful for one student is not meaningful for the next

 It can be a real challenge to make activities meaningful to a student body with diverse interests, experiences, and backgrounds.
 We know from brain-based research that “by manipulating the new learning in various ways through different processes and sensory modalities, the learner builds more interconnections within and between neural networks.
 This mass of interconnections provides multiple pathways for retrieving the new learning from long-term memory” (p.
 55).
 This seems to address the need for varied activities, so that every learner has a chance to connect to a prior experience.

 We are more likely to connect to diverse student interests and ways of learning using varied modalities that might include watching, listening, speaking, writing, moving around physically, marking, and handling physical objects, as well as working individually and in small groups.
 Hands-on, activity-based learning is a great way to cover all bases in this regard.
 By helping make connections for students that are both cognitive, social, and kinesthetic, we increase the possibility for them to retrieve and build upon that learning in the future.